Libbu/ci-capstone-project/TESTING.md

 - As a **site user** I can **create events** so that **other users can participate with me**.

-The Create an Event option under Events in the Navigation Bar allows registered users to access a form that they can submit to schedule their own run on which they want some company.
+The Create Event option under Events in the Navigation Bar allows registered users to access a form that they can submit to schedule their own run on which they want some company.
 The event they wish to create will not show to other users through the Event List until administrators have approved it.

 ![Create event form](https://github.com/Libbu/ci-capstone-project/blob/main/media/createevent.JPG)